 Refereed Journal Articles

-Ruef, J. & Torres∞, A. (in press).
-A menu of risk-taking scaffolds.
-Mathematics Teaching in the Middle School.
+Ruef, J. & Torres, A. (in press).
+A menu of risk-taking Scaffolds.
+Mathematics Teacher: Teaching and Learning PK-12.

 Ruef, J. (2016).
 The power of being wrong: Inviting students into mathematical apprenticeships.
 New England Mathematics Journal, 43, 6-16.